Blasted246/TwitchTTSOffline/README.md

 # Twitch Chat TTS Bot (Offline / Edge-TTS)

 Have a local TTS service read your Twitch Chat for you!
 Reads all chat messages except your own and speaks them aloud using **Edge-TTS** (modern neural voices).
-The bot connects anonymously to Twitch IRC (no OAuth token required).

 ---